Confidential · 2026

 Wearable startup, still growing.
 Proved ability to ship hardware + software product

-Crypto startup (Head of Product)
+Merkle (Head of Product)

 Transaction order flow, still growing.
 Bridged product thinking and technical execution